LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Defining an assertion like this allows NASA to log the error with a specified routine and allows for error return.

+How do you write an assertion?
+- Evaluates strictly to a boolean expression
+- Contains no side effects
+- A recovery action is taken on failure

 ### 6. Data objects should be declared in their lowest scope

 In C this is the best way to accomplish data hiding.
 It also makes debugging easier by reducing the surface area of things to modify.
-I would help too if variable names are clear.
+Creating clear variable names is also helpful.
-If a variable is out of scope then it can't be directly modified.
+If a variable is out of scope then it can't be modified or referenced.
-For the most part, in C it would be declaring the variable at the lowest scope, but there is the static modifier for functions and extern.
+For the most part, in C it would be declaring the variable at the lowest block scope, but there is the static modifier and extern.

+#### Static
 You can use the static modifier to declare a function at file scope.
-More specifically it's indicating internal linkage.
+More specifically it is indicating internal linkage.
-It's kind of like creating a private method since it'll be usable only in the source file.
+It is kind of like creating a private method since it will be usable only in the source file.

 ```
 static void someFunction(){